Yuanzhou, Guyuan

 Yuanzhou District, formerly Guyuan, is a district and the seat of the city of Guyuan in the south of Ningxia, China, bordering Gansu province to the northeast.
 It has a total area of 3914 sqkm and a population of 510,000 people.

+Yuanzhou District is the economic, political, and transportation center of Guyuan.
+It includes the old town of Guyuan or Guyuanzhou, which administered a prefecture in imperial times and a county before its urbanization.

 History

-Yuanzhou includes the old town of Guyuan or Guyuanzhou, which administered a prefecture in imperial times and a county before its urbanization.

-Characteristics

-Yuanzhou District administers eight towns, six townships, and one office.
-It is the economic, political, and transportation center of Guyuan.
-Although the district is located in Ningxia Hui Autonomous Region, the proportion of Hui residents is actually smaller than the proportion of Han Chinese.
-80 percent of the district's residents are farmers.
-The district government is located on Government Street, and the district's postal code is 756000.
+Demographics

+As of 2020 the population was 471,329.
+In 2022 the urbanization rate in the district was 58%.

 Administrative divisions

-Yuanzhou County has 1 subdistrict 5 towns and 4 townships.